hattrick-french-dtn/dtn-interface/README.md

 Repo for the Hattrick French Scout team applications

+## Version 2.2.6
+### Enhancement
++ fiche resume, append the link to hattrick player page
++ fiche forum
+    + append the link to hattrick player page
+	+ add some decoration to ease selection of the text

 ## Version 2.2.5
 ### Enhancement
 + Fiche consultation, allow to display htms